 - (a) Parties subject to screening.
-Prior to issuance of any dispensary, grower, processor or researcher license authorized by this chapter, the following shall undergo an Oklahoma state criminal history background check within thirty (30) days prior to the application for the license: - (1) Individual applicants applying on their own behalf; - (2) Individuals applying on behalf of an entity; - (3) All principal officers of an entity; - (4) All owners of an entity. - (b) Fingerprint collection.
-Applicants shall submit fingerprints through a collection site authorized by the Department. - (c) Fees.
-All applicable fees charged by the Oklahoma State Bureau of Investigation and the authorized fingerprint collection vendor are the responsibility of the applicant.
+Prior to issuance of any dispensary, grower, processor, transportation, or researcher license authorized by this chapter, the following shall undergo an Oklahoma state criminal history background check within thirty (30) days prior to the application for the license: - (1) Individual applicants applying on their own behalf; - (2) Individuals applying on behalf of an entity; - (3) All principal officers of an entity; - (4) All owners of an entity. - (b) Fees.
+All applicable fees charged by the Oklahoma State Bureau of Investigation vendor are the responsibility of the applicant. - (c) Prior to the issuance of any dispensary, grower, processor, or research license authorized by this chapter, the applicant shall obtain an Oklahoma Bureau of Narcotics and Dangerous Drugs Control registration.